-Shipping containers as innovative solutions in the fight against COVID-19
+Shipping containers as innovative solutions against COVID-19

 Utilizing shipping containers for commercial, industrial and residential projects is familiar territory for us.
 We’ve had the opportunity to work on a lot of innovative projects, and we’ve seen containers used for school buildings in other countries, food trucks, backyard workshops, even swimming pools!